Chart Color Schemes

 The level of residential development activity in Dover Heights is very low in comparison to the average area assessed nationally by AreaSearch

-The average expected construction cost value of new homes is $1,664,000, indicating a focus on the premium segment.
-Commercial approvals in FY26 totalled $114,000, suggesting minimal commercial development activity.
+The average expected construction cost value of new homes is $1,664,000, indicating a focus on the premium segment and upmarket properties.
+In FY26, there have been $114,000 in commercial approvals, suggesting minimal commercial development activity.
 Compared to Greater Sydney, Dover Heights has roughly half the rate of new dwelling approvals per person.
-Nationally, it ranks at the 11th percentile for areas assessed, offering limited choices for buyers and supporting demand for existing dwellings.
-This level reflects the area's maturity and possible planning constraints.
-New development in Dover Heights consists of 22.0% standalone homes and 78.0% attached dwellings, representing a shift from the current housing composition of 66.0% houses.
+Nationally, it ranks among the 11th percentile of areas assessed, offering limited choices for buyers and supporting demand for existing dwellings.
+This level is below average nationally, reflecting the area's maturity and possible planning constraints.
+New development in Dover Heights consists of 22.0% standalone homes and 78.0% attached dwellings, showing a trend towards denser development which caters to downsizers, investors, and entry-level buyers.

 Frequently Asked Questions - Development